qdm12/ddns-updater/docs/cloudflare.md

   ]
 }
 ```
+### Create a DNS record in the cloudflare

+The ddns-updater here could only update ip address in the existing record instead of adding new dns record.

 ### Compulsory parameters

 - `"zone_identifier"` is the Zone ID of your site
+- "identifier" is the ID of your API Token (Step 4 in Domain setup)
 - `"domain"`
 - `"host"` is your host.
 It should be left to `"@"`, since subdomain and wildcards (`"*"`) are not really supported by Cloudflare it seems.
 See [this issue comment for context](https://github.com/qdm12/ddns-updater/issues/243#issuecomment-928313949).
 This is left as is for compatibility.